ma799/RealStateApp/README.md

 Using Docker (Recommended)
 bash

-Ensure that docker installed and running
+Ensure that docker installed and running then run

 ```bash
 docker compose up
 ```

-Create a database named task-list
+Create a database named VueState

 Update your .env with correct credentials